marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 > “The future is uncertain and you will never know less than you know right now.”
 >
-> Sandi Metz, [Practical Object-Oriented Design in Ruby: An Agile Primer][3]
+> Sandi Metz, [Practical Object-Oriented Design in Ruby: An Agile Primer][2]

 ## Deadlines

 ### Real Deadlines

 There are deadlines in the real world.
 It's just the way it is.
-Sometimes you need to have something done by a certain date.
+A company's life leads to situations where you need to have something done by a certain date.
 Let's say you run an online store and you need to release a crucial new feature before black Friday.
 If you miss this date, you will loose a lot of money and potentially destroy the company.

 If everyone is aware of it and the company is well prepared, facing a deadline can be easy and without stress.
 For instance if you need 1 month to get a feature out for black Friday, but you start working on it 6 months in advance, everything should be fine.